American handball: Play

-Service (4-Wall)
+Service (4-wall)

 The ball is served by one player standing in the service zone.
 The server begins by dropping the ball to the floor of the service zone and striking it, after one bounce, with the hand or fist so that it hits the front wall.
-The ball must hit the front wall first; it may then hit at most one side wall before the first bounce; the served ball must then bounce on the floor past the short line but before reaching the back wall.
+The ball must hit the front wall first and it may then hit at most one side wall before the first bounce.
+The served ball must then bounce on the floor past the short line but before reaching the back wall.

-If the served ball lands in front of the short line, it is called a "short," while a serve that reaches the back wall without bouncing is called "long," and a serve that hits both side walls before hitting the floor is called a "3-wall."
+If the served ball lands in front of the short line, it is called a "short", while a serve that reaches the back wall without bouncing is called "long", and a serve that hits both side walls before hitting the floor is called a "3-wall".
 These are all types of errors known as service faults.
 After one service fault, the server will have only one serve remaining.
-The server is "put out" by hitting two faults in a row and becomes the receiver.
-However, if any serve hits the ceiling, floor, or a side wall before hitting the front wall, the server is out (no second serve allowed).
+The server is "put out" by hitting two faults in a row and becomes the receiver, but if any serve hits the ceiling, floor, or a side wall before hitting the front wall, the server is out (no second serve allowed).

 In doubles, the server's teammate has to stand in the service area with their back to a side wall in a service box, marked by a parallel line 18 in from the side wall, until the ball passes the short line.